-- b.
-Immediate medical examination urinalysis and/or blood test to verify use and determine extent of use - c.
+- urinalysis and/or blood test to verify use and determine extent of use - c.
 Four-day suspension upon verification of positive diagnosis of alcohol, drug, or steroid use - d.
 Medical statement substantiating pupil's state of well being is required before re-entry after positive diagnosis of chemical use.
 (Possible urinalysis with negative result may be required upon return to school.) - e.
 Pupil and parent/guardian referral to Crisis Intervention for assessment, treatment, after-care, and counseling.
-Re-entry plan for participation in an inschool early intervention education program, to include follow-up urinalysis to determine extent of continued use. - a.
+Re-entry plan for participation in an inschool early intervention education program, to include follow-up urinalysis to determine extent of continued use. - Distribution, transferring, or selling controlled dangerous substance or possession of amount large enough to indicate possible intent to distribute, transfer or sell - a.
+Parents/guardians notified - Minimum four-day suspension pending expulsion hearing before board of education - c.
+Police informed and appropriate action taken - Conviction for violation of the drug abuse law committed off school property - a.
 Parents/guardians notified - b.
-Minimum four-day suspension pending expulsion hearing before board of education - c.
-Police informed and appropriate action taken - a.
-Parents/guardians notified - b.
-The school will take whatever action it believes is necessary to protect the rights and well-being of the entire pupil body
+The school will take whatever action it believes is necessary to protect the rights and well-being of the entire pupil body - Pupils who are found exhaling smoke, or possessing cigarettes or smoking paraphernalia